Register for the UW Libraries Digital Storytelling Workshop today.

 Identify the seven steps of the digital storytelling process

 Develop a narrative script that reflects your experiences as a researcher

 Design and create a 2-3 minute digital story using a cloud-based video editing tool

 Our cohort is a safe space for open discussions.
 We embrace and support diversity and inclusiveness within this course and at the UW Libraries.
 We hope to foster unique representations of ideas and experiences.
 This online course and the synchronous meeting sessions will remain welcoming and supportive to allow each of you to thrive creatively as a researcher.

-Students are expected to complete assignments on time and to participate in workshop discussions for feedback.
+Students are expected to complete assignments by the listed due dates and actively participate in workshop discussions.
 During the course, students will share their progress and questions regarding their digital stories with the Teaching Team and fellow students.
-Participants are expected to attend two 2.5-hour synchronous discussions using the Zoom video conferencing platform.
+Participants are expected to attend two 2.5-hour synchronous discussions and one 1-hour screening party using the Zoom video conferencing platform.

 Participants in this workshop will be asked to participate in live, synchronous, virtual discussions.
 To effectively engage in these discussions, we ask students to: